-Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
-Storage tanks should be bunded in such a way to contain at least 120% of the storage tank's capacity.
+- Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
+Storage tanks should be bunded in such a way to contain at least 120% of the storage tank's capacity. - Vehicles and other machinery must be serviced well above the 1:100 year flood line or within a horizontal distance of 100m from any watercourse or 500m of a wetland/pan.
+Oils and other potential pollutants must be disposed at an appropriate licensed site, with the necessary agreement from the owner of such a site;

-7.6 SEWERAGE MANAGEMENT
+7.5 SEWERAGE MANAGEMENT